Coronavirus has impacted nearly every aspect of life on the planet – and for those really troubled by it – even our dreams!

 Ten minutes ago she was gathering her things, men were lifting the stretcher up to begin the journey to the burial site.
 Ten minutes ago the disciples were following Jesus somewhere, happy and cheerful.
 Your circumstance is exactly the same.
 Jesus knew where he was going, what the agenda was, how it would all turn out.

 His gaze is on her, just her – and as he looks at her he had compassion on her.
 Not just for her, that’s what we would do.
 He did what only God could do; he had compassion on her, and with that he speaks such kindness, “Do not weep.” his words are not empty; he stops the procession and, breaking all the rules, touches the stretcher and tells the young man to get up!
-This is the dramatic moment that outshines the blasting musical outburst that follows, “My name is Bond, James Bond!”
+This is a dramatic moment.

 Do.
 Not.
 Weep.
 Three words that fill your heart with hope and courage.